infotechinc/webrtc-file-share/README.md

 ## License

-This project is licensed under Info Tech, Inc. - see BLANK for more details.
+This project is licensed under Info Tech, Inc.